Paypal Cameroon 2019 ~ Read this first before Creating your account!

-Paypal has finally arrived Cameroon, Nigeria and some other African Countries, excluding Ghana.
+Paypal finally arrived Cameroon, Nigeria and some other African Countries, excluding Ghana.
 Though this first phase looks like half-baked cake, it is still useful to Cameroonians who want to do online Payments.

 Internet users in Cameroon have been wishing for this expected move from Paypal years ago.
 This expansion therefore seems to be meeting a pressing need.